Bofors 57 mm Naval Automatic Gun L/60

 Bofors 57 mm Naval Automatic Gun L/60 (57 mm sjöautomatkanon L/60 (57 mm SAK 60)), also known as 57 mm/60 (2.25") SAK Model 1950 and the like (full English product name: Bofors 57 mm Automatic A.A.
-Gun L/60 In Stabilized Twin Turret), was a twin-barreled 57 mm caliber fully automatic dual purpose naval artillery piece designed by the Swedish arms manufacturer Bofors from the end of the 1940s to the early 1950s to meet a request from the Dutch Navy.
+Gun L/60 In Stabilized Twin Turret), was a twin-barreled 57 mm caliber fully automatic dual purpose naval artillery piece designed by the Swedish arms manufacturer Bofors from the early 1940s to the early 1950s to meet a request from the Dutch Navy.
 Besides the Dutch Navy, the weapon was also adopted by the Swedish and the French Navy, most predominantly by the latter.

 Design

 The Bofors 57 mm Naval Automatic Gun L/60 is at its core a scaled up version of the famous Bofors 40 mm Automatic Gun L/70, but constructed as a twin-gun system sharing the same receiver/mantle with ammunition feeding from the sides into each gun.
 The guns were water-cooled and fed by large 80-cartridge magazines that allowed several long bursts to be fired without reloading.